 Who are the leading COVID-19 vaccine developers?

 Additionally, countries around the globe have endorsed a vaccine by the UK’s University of Oxford and British-Swedish company AstraZeneca that is cheaper and easier to store and transport than some others.
+Rare instances of blood clots were also linked to this vaccine, leading some countries to restrict its use to certain age groups or stop distribution entirely.

 Dozens of other COVID-19 vaccine candidates are undergoing large-scale clinical trials and around 180 potential vaccines are in preclinical development by pharmaceutical companies, academic institutions, and government agencies.